 Lobuche West Peak climbing has been testing climbers since 1955 when it was first reached via the South Shoulder.
 At 6145 meters in Nepal’s Khumbu Himalaya, the climb does not care how much you are suffering.
 It only cares if you are brave enough to put your feet on it.
 Unlike Lobuche East, this peak is sharper, icier, and demands more than just endurance.
 Every step requires skill and focus.

 For years, only a handful of mountaineers attempted it because it is not a casual trekking peak.
-It is a proper Everest region climb that punishes mistakes.
+It is a proper Everest region climbing that punishes mistakes.
 Even now, Lobuche West climbing is respected as one of the tougher 6000 meter peaks in Nepal, and anyone who has stood on its summit knows it leaves a mark long after leaving the mountain.

 Lobuche West Peak Climbing Route and how to reach it